LyzrCore/lyzr-automata/README.md

     },
 )

-# create custom role and persona based agents using Agent class
+# Create custom role and persona based agents using Agent class

 content_researcher_agent = Agent(
     prompt_persona="you were a born genius when it comes to researching content",